 “Securing this opportunity would help our company improve our digital…Continue

 Roger Cohen recently wrote in The New York Times about a Savoy Hotel located in Germany which, for him, is the perfect place in that he sees this hotel as untouched by time.
-For an example of what he is…Continue
+For an example of what he is talking about, he explains that the lobby has the lingering scent of a good cigar.
+Cohen also describes walking into…Continue

 Patrick Gallagher was born in Derrintogher, County Mayo, Ireland on February 2, 1944.
 At the age of 18, Patrick immigrated to the United States for the promise of a new life, one filled with opportunity.
-He quickly started on the immigrant dream: studying law while…Continue
+He quickly started on the immigrant dream: studying law while working in real estate, even getting involved in local politics…Continue

 Added by Neil F. Cosgrove on May 28, 2016 at 7:00pm — No Comments